 Increases in the cost of cotton or other raw materials used in the production of our merchandise can result in higher costs in the price we pay for this merchandise.
 The costs for cotton are affected by weather, consumer demand, speculation on the commodities market and other factors that are generally unpredictable and beyond our control.
 Our gross profit and earnings per share could be adversely affected to the extent that the selling prices of our products do not increase proportionately with the increases in the costs of cotton on other materials.
-Increasing oil-related product costs, such as manufacturing and transportation costs, could also adversely impact gross profit.
+Increasing labor costs and oil-related product costs, such as manufacturing and transportation costs, could also adversely impact gross profit.
+Additionally, significant changes in the relationship between carrier capacity and shipper demand could increase transportation costs, which could also adversely impact gross profit.